Origin-Byte/nft-protocol/README.md

 In loose NFTs, the `Data` object is first minted and only then the NFTs associated to that object are minted.

-To mint a loose NFT, the modules for Unique NFTs, Collectibles and Composable NFTs, will first create the data object on-chain and then allows the NFTs to be minted on the fly when needed, via the function call `nft::mint_nft_loose`.
+To mint a loose NFT, modules will first create the data object on-chain and then allows the NFTs to be minted on the fly when needed, via the function call `nft::mint_nft_loose`.

 ### Type Exporting